grafana/grafana/docs/sources/breaking-changes/breaking-changes-v10-0.md

 #### Migration path

 The new Grafana Alerting was introduced in Grafana 8 and is a superset of legacy alerting.
-Learn how to migrate your alerts in the [Migrating Alerts documentation]({{< relref "../alerting/migrating-alerts/" >}}).
+Learn how to migrate your alerts in the [Upgrade Alerting documentation]({{< relref "../alerting/migrating-alerts/" >}}).

 ### API keys are migrating to service accounts